 Antidepressants, Selective Serotonin Reuptake Inhibitors and Norepinephrine-Selective Reuptake Inhibitors:Low doses of drugs originally used to treat depression have proven helpful in treating patients with IBS.
 These include particularly tricyclics (nortriptyline for example); or for some people SSRI’s or NSRI’s (generics for Prozac; Lexapro; Effexor; and similar) are helpful.

 Other Drugs Drugs that are focused on improving the abnormal gut motility are under development; some have come and gone (Cisapride, Zelnorm), because of side effects observed after they were in broad use.
-Alosetron (Lotronex) or newer medication eluxadaline (Viberzi) is sometimes used for stubborn IBS diarrhea, but requires supervision for careful and safe use.
-Drugs for stubborn IBS constipation such as Amitiza (luboprostone) and Linzess (linaclotide) can help by increasing the fluid within the intestine, improving motility, and reducing gut sensitivity.
-Plecanatide (Trulance) was FDA approved for stubborn chronic constipation and is being tested in IBS constipation.
+Alosetron (Lotronex) or newer medication eluxadaline (Viberzi) is sometimes used for stubborn IBS diarrhea but requires supervision for careful and safe use.
+Drugs for stubborn IBS constipation such as Amitiza (lubiprostone) and Linzess (linaclotide) can help by increasing the fluid within the intestine, improving motility, and reducing gut sensitivity.
+Plecanatide (Trulance) was FDA approved for stubborn chronic constipation and is being tested for IBS constipation.

 PROBIOTICS - Many individuals find higher dose probiotics of certain types to be useful for gassy bloat and/or constipation, though ordinarily not very helpful for IBS diarrhea.
 These like other supplements aren’t reviewed by FDA for effectiveness but do have benefits and little downside for most people.
 Our group stocks a range of good quality adequately potent probiotics, commonly in strengths of 20B (billion) to 50B for this purpose.